Neoinvoker/lsquic_offload_kernel/README.md

 At present, this project is just a prototype.

-We offloaded the TLS part of lsquic (IETF standard).
+We offloaded the TLS part of lsquic (IETF standard Short Header Only).

 This is just a feasibility test.